Skip to Content

 3. Divide the turkey and cabbage mixture into 4 bowls and drizzle each with the sriracha.
 Sprinkle with wonton strips, green onions and sesame seeds before serving.

-egg roll in a bowl drizzled with sriracha and sprinkled with wonton strips, green onions and sesame seeds
+egg roll in a bowl topped with sriracha, wonton strips, green onions & sesame seeds, an easy one pan dinner

 Nutrition Info